 This post may contain affiliate links.

-This Couscous Salad is colourful, crunchy and totally satisfying.
-This recipe is packed with nutrition, texture and Mediterranean flavour – it’s also SO EASY to throw together.
+This Couscous Salad is packed with texture and Mediterranean flavour – it’s also SO EASY to throw together.
 Perfect for a side, meal prep lunches or party food dish.

 A close up of a salad with couscous and feta, chickpeas, pomegranate and onion, cucumber and pepper, for a colourful Mediterranean dish.